cpsusie/High-Precision-Time-Stamps/Readme.md

 4. An Amazon WorkSpaces Window Server (Windows 10 based Windows server) with (most vexingly) a stopwatch frequency of 2,441,366 ticks per second.

 ### Release Notes
+#### Version 1.0.0.1:
+This release contains no changes to the code itself or to program behavior.
+Instead it merely fixes the repository url to refer to the source repository rather than the http page that hosts the Github repository.
+Also, it enables the nuget package to be built deterministically.

 #### Version 1.0.0.0:
 This is the non-beta release of the fix introduced with beta version 0.1.1.0-beta.
 The issues resolved by that release included problems with serialization and deserialization of portable monotonic stamps when serialized on a system with a different DateTime.MinValue.ToUniversalTime() value than the one on which it is deserialized.
 Those changes are discussed in [pull request 14][1], [issue 12][2] and [issue 13][3].
 The changes to the code can be reviewed in [pull request 14][1], [commit x][5] and, most particularly around [these lines of code][6].